-The Immigrant Hus features the same Swedish log construction as the Gammelkyrkan and the Präst Hus and was used as a home until the early 1900’s.
+The Immigrant Hus features the same Swedish log construction as the Gammelkyrkan and the Präst Hus, and was used as a home until the early 1900s.

 Ladugård (barn) was constructed in 1879 at the request of Rev. Eric Hedeen.
 Boards were sawn at the nearby Marine sawmill, the first water-powered sawmill in Minnesota.

 Aerial view of the Gammelgården Museum